 Costs of Porcelain Veneers

-Porcelain veneers costs include the dentist’s fees, porcelain production costs, dental lab fees and the number of veneers placed.
+Porcelain veneers costs include the dentist’s fees, porcelain production costs, dental lab fees, and the number of veneers placed.
 If you have dental insurance, our office manager will check your cost estimate.
-Porcelain veneers are usually seen as a cosmetic procedure, but there are situations that some insurance will pay for the veneers.
+Dental veneers are usually seen as a cosmetic procedure, but there are situations that some insurance will pay for the veneers.